languidphoton/ralts/README.md

 As they used to say on the box, there's _some assembly required_.

+You'll need:

+- a `python3` installation set up
+- some familiarity with the command line (not much!)
+- a working knowledge of [Obsidian](https://obsidian.md)
+- possibly a `git` installation if you choose to clone this repository

-The code is written in python3, and you'll need to install some additional libraries to make it work.
+The code is written in `python3`, and you'll need to install some additional libraries to make it work.

+You can get the code using either `git` or a downloadable release.
+If you're comfortable with `git` then clone the repository, otherwise download the `.zip` file and expand it into a folder.

-Clone this repository into a folder, you'll end up with this
+Whether you clone the repositry, or download a release, you'll end up with this set of files.

 ```
 README.md
 assets